roanuz/py-cricket/README.md

 # py-cricket Library for Python from Roanuz Cricket API
-Cricket API Library for Python using Roanuz Cricket API's.
+py-cricket Library for Python using Roanuz Cricket API's.
 Easy to install and simple way to access all Cricket API's.
 Its a Python library for showing Live Cricket Score, Cricket Schedule and Statistics.

 Avialble match and season for testing are,
 * `[match key ="iplt20_2013_g30"]`